 If real estate transfer tax is due, the taxable basis is the fair market value of the real estate properties of the Fund in proportion to the increase of the percentage interest in the equity of the Fund by the Investor.
-The applicable tax rate is 10.4% (2024).
+The applicable tax rate is 10.4% (2024) (refer to the comment above in relation to the proposal to reduce the rate to 8% as per 2026).